brianary/scripts/README.md

 - **[ConvertTo-SafeEntities.ps1](ConvertTo-SafeEntities.ps1)**: Encode text as XML/HTML, escaping all characters outside 7-bit ASCII.
 - **[ConvertTo-XmlElements.ps1](ConvertTo-XmlElements.ps1)**: Serializes complex content into XML elements.
 - **[Copy-SchTasks.ps1](Copy-SchTasks.ps1)**: Copy scheduled jobs from another computer to this one, using a GUI list to choose jobs.
-- :up: **[Export-DatabaseObjectScript.ps1](Export-DatabaseObjectScript.ps1)**: Exports MS SQL script for an object from the given server.
+- **[Export-DatabaseObjectScript.ps1](Export-DatabaseObjectScript.ps1)**: Exports MS SQL script for an object from the given server.
-- :up: **[Export-DatabaseScripts.ps1](Export-DatabaseScripts.ps1)**: Exports MS SQL database objects from the given server and database as files, into a consistent folder structure.
+- **[Export-DatabaseScripts.ps1](Export-DatabaseScripts.ps1)**: Exports MS SQL database objects from the given server and database as files, into a consistent folder structure.
 - **[Export-Fake4TargetsGraph.ps1](Export-Fake4TargetsGraph.ps1)**: Exports a graph of a Fake4 build script's targets.
-- :up: **[Export-Readme.ps1](Export-Readme.ps1)**: Generate README.md file for the scripts repo.
+- **[Export-Readme.ps1](Export-Readme.ps1)**: Generate README.md file for the scripts repo.
 - **[Export-TableMerge.ps1](Export-TableMerge.ps1)**: Exports table data as a T-SQL MERGE statement.
 - **[Find-Comics.ps1](Find-Comics.ps1)**: Finds comics.
 - **[Find-DatabaseValue.ps1](Find-DatabaseValue.ps1)**: Searches an entire database for a field value.